Kshat111/snow-shield-aware/README.md

-# Snow and Avalanche Safety Awareness Web App
+# Snow Shield - Snow and Avalanche Safety Awareness App

 A React-based web application to promote snow and avalanche safety.
 The app provides real-time weather data, community-reported snow conditions, and educational content with user roles, an admin panel, incident reporting, and SOS alert capabilities.